alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 Tell HMRC about a change to your company car.

 Instead of:<br/>
-File an HMRC change request
+File an HMRC change request.

 ###Don’t assume the user has previous knowledge
 Avoid any jargon and ‘insider’ words.
 Users won’t know what you’re talking about.
 When writing copy for your service always ask yourself ‘what does this actually mean?’ and ‘what information do I want the user to give me?’.